dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Patriotism is not obedience to government.
-Patriotism is obedience to the principals for which government is supposed to stand.
+  With the past, I have nothing to do nor with the future.
+I live now.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1106 days)
+## 🌟 Experiences (1107 days)

 ### 🧮 Programming languages